From First Steps to Professional Practice

 - Keeping professional boundaries

 Your first step is enrolling in a counselling and/or psychotherapy course.
-You can learn more about course entry requirements and QQI Levels in our guide here.
+You can learn more about course entry requirements and QQI levels in our detailed guide.

 Typical pathway:

-- Level 8 Honours degree e.g. BSc (Hons) in Integrative Counselling and Psychotherapy
+- Level 8 honours degree, for example, BSc (Hons) in Integrative Counselling and Psychotherapy

-- Level 9 Masters, for those who wish to specialise as practicing therapists
+- Level 9 master’s degree, for those who wish to specialise as practising therapists

-For those enrolled in an IACP-recognised programme, you are required to complete 50 hours of personal therapy with a fully accredited member of IACP, BACP, or IAHIP.
+When enrolled on an IACP-recognised programme, you need to complete 50 hours of personal therapy with a fully accredited member of the Irish Association for Counselling and Psychotherapy (IACP), British Association for Counselling and Psychotherapy (BACP) or Irish Association of Humanistic and Integrative Psychotherapy (IAHIP).
 This requirement typically runs alongside your studies rather than extending the duration of your course.
-The College also provides guidance in securing suitable placements and can recommend appropriate services available nationwide.
+IICP College provides guidance in securing suitable placements and can recommend appropriate services nationwide.

 You’ll complete: